mmclaughlin87/march-madness-historical-perfomance/README.md

 The purpose of this section is to determine which matchups are most likely to produce upsets relative to the absolute seed difference of the teams.
 Matchups of evenly seeded teams were not considered.

 Two dataframes were created to analyze and plot the data.
 The first dataframe has one record for each game from the perspective of the underdogs.
 This dataframe was used to create a line of best fit to generate the expected upset percentage by absolute seed difference.
 The second dataframe has one record for each game from the perspective of the winners.
-It was used to compare each matchups historical upset percentage to expected upset percentage and plot the data.
+It was used to compare each matchup's historical upset percentage to expected upset percentage and plot the data.

-The analysis below highlights two subsets of matchups, but the underlying code contains functions that can be used to look at any subset of your choosing.
+The analysis below highlights two subsets of matchups, but the underlying code contains functions that can be used to look at any subset.